thomazmoon/functions_avoiding_side_effects/task02.md

 function markReviewTimes(deck) {
     // for each card
         // calculate the next-review datetime based on some criteria of your choice
+            // (i.e. if correct show tomorrow, else show up again in 10 minutes)
         // update the card to record this value
     // return the deck, or nothing (your choice)
 }